 Every successful metal detecting trip starts with a good plan.
 Choose your location, equipment, and supplies so you’re not hunting for a place to detect instead of hunting for loot!
 Planning your trip will save you time, gas, and frustration, and you will enjoy your trip more!

 Part of proper planning involves making sure you have the right detector by your side.
-Below, check out the interactive guide to view five of the more popular metal detectors available on Amazon:

 Research your local area or chosen search area to get a good idea of where you should be looking.
 There are many places where lost jewelry can be found, so do some research to ensure you know where to go to find success.